 - Project Global Officers, the Russian and South Asian Language Flagship Centers, and the Boren Fellowship Program depend on the strong area studies and language faculties sustained by Title VI.

 - U.S. government employees and military officers study languages designated as critical to U.S. security through intensive language and cultural infrastructure organized by UW–Madison NRCs.

 - Title VI is a program-multiplier—an investment paying dividends many times over.
 Title VI funding creates and sustains the language and culture learning architecture on which other programs build to provide the nation with a language-enabled, culturally knowledgeable corps who are prepared to work alongside partners and competitors.

-- Army, Air Force, Navy, and Marine Corps Foreign Area Officer Programs (FAO), the Department of Commerce Export Initiative, and other federal programs hosted and supported at the UW depend on Title VI because NRCs draw and sustain expert foreign area and language faculty, while also supporting related initiatives and programming that create an internationally aware population for our country.
+- Army, Air Force, Navy, and Marine Corps Foreign Area Officer Programs (FAO), the Department of Commerce Export Initiative, and other federal programs hosted and supported at UW–Madison depend on Title VI because NRCs draw and sustain expert foreign area and language faculty, while also supporting related initiatives and programming that create an internationally aware population for our country.